nlf/connect-mysql/README.md

 It uses the [node-mysql](https://github.com/felixge/node-mysql) module already installed in your project to establish and pool connections.

+## Upgrading

+Changes introduced in v2.2 mean sessions stored in earlier versions are not backwards compatible with v2.2.
+It it recommended that you clear the session table; alternately sessions will be discarded with a warning message.

 ## Options

 * `table`: the name of the database table that should be used for storing sessions.
 Defaults to `'sessions'`